Archibald Joyce

-Archibald Joyce (25 May 1873 – 22 March 1963) was an English light music composer and bandleader of the early 20th century.
-He is known for his popular short waltzes for dancing, such as Dreaming, Dream of Autumn and Vision of Salome.
-His waltzes were part of the White Star Line's orchestra repertoire, and likely played on the fatal maiden voyage of the Titanic.
+Archibald Joyce (25 May 1873 – 22 March 1963), born Arthur Joyce, was an English light music composer and bandleader of the early 20th century.
+He is known for his popular short waltzes for dancing, such as Dreaming, Songe d'Automne (Dream of Autumn) and Vision of Salome.
+His waltzes were part of the White Star Line's orchestra repertoire, and likely played on the fatal maiden voyage of Titanic.